nodebeats/nodebeats/README.md

         dbName: 'prj_nodebeats_testdb'
     }
 ```
-*   If you have enabled **authentication**  for MongoDB server instance on your machine, then first you need to create a database and authenticated user on the newly created database.
-You must do this step if you have enabled authentication in your MongoDB coniguration file.
+*   If you have enabled **authentication**  for MongoDB server instance on your machine, then you need to create a database and an authenticated user on the newly created database.
+You must do this step if you have enabled authentication in your MongoDB configuration file.

     You also need to modify the **database.helper.js** file from **lib/helpers/** directory and add the username and password to the existing database connection url.